 An e-petition consists of a text of no more than 250 words addressed to the House of Commons (sometimes addressed as “the House of Commons in Parliament assembled”), the Government of Canada, a Minister of the Crown, or a Member of the House of Commons.

-It must contain a clear request (not a demand), also called a “prayer”, for some concrete action (either to do something or to refrain from doing something) in order to remedy a grievance.
+It must contain a clear request (not a demand), also called a “prayer”, for some concrete action (either to do something or to refrain from doing something) to remedy a grievance.

-Under no circumstances is the personal information of supporters or signatories made available to the petitioner, to the MP who acts as sponsor to the general public.
-Supporters and signatories’ contact information is made available to the Clerk of Petitions in order to validate signatories’ identities and protect the integrity of the petition process.
+Under no circumstances is the personal information of supporters or signatories made available to the petitioner, to the MP who authorized the online publication of the e-petition or to the general public.
+Supporters and signatories’ contact information is made available to the Clerk of Petitions to validate signatories’ identities and protect the integrity of the petition process.
 Data may also be used by the Clerk of Petitions for statistical purposes.
-Personal information about supporters collected through the e-petition website is destroyed at regular intervals.
+Personal information about supporters collected through the petition website is destroyed at regular intervals.